 All ITF funding, contribution from university and industry for matching purpose, including capital investment and/or sponsorship and project income received during the project period should be credited to the project account.
-After completion (or termination, as the case may be) of the project, the Applicant shall return to the Government all unspent funding contributed by the Government in accordance with the percentage specified in the project agreement.
+After completion (or termination, as the case may be) of the project, the Applicant shall return to the Government all unspent funding in accordance with the relevant Government's portion of the contribution.
+Notwithstanding the above, if the circumstances set out in Section C.1(b) arise, i.e. if the progress of a project is unsatisfactory or this Guidelines or the project agreement is breached, which leads to cessation of funding or termination of the project by the ITC, the ITC reserves the right to require the Applicant to return any disbursed fund.